Scottish Labour Party Conference

 at 60.
 These discussions were a consequence of the agreement

-"any proposed changes to the public sector pension scheme
+that "any proposed changes to the public sector pension

-are subject of detailed consultation with the relevant trade
+scheme are subject of detailed consultation with the relevant

-unions with a view to agreeing changes that are both fair in
+trade unions with a view to agreeing changes that are both

-their impact on public sector workers and based on firm evidence
+fair in their impact on public sector workers and based on

-and sound analysis".
-The Trade Unions have welcomed the
+firm evidence and sound analysis".
+The Trade Unions have

-sensible framework agreement which is affordable, honours promises
+welcomed the sensible framework agreement which is affordable,

-made to staff and allows hard working public sector workers
+honours promises made to staff and allows hard working public

 - Recent comments made by EU Commissioners on this issue